Thanksgiving Hosting Hacks

 Keep Your Centerpieces Simple

 Tall glass pillar centerpieces give the table a festive feel without breaking the bank.
-Assemble these centerpieces lightning-fast with just a few sprigs of foliage, autumn gourds, and mini pumpkins.
-Create more than one and space the centerpieces down the middle of a long Thanksgiving table.
+Assemble these Thanksgiving centerpieces lightning-fast with just a few sprigs of foliage, autumn gourds, and mini pumpkins.
+Create more than one and space the centerpieces down the middle of a long holiday table.

 Give the Kids Something to Do